 Students in French programs may experience learning challenges or demonstrate the need for some additional support in meeting the curriculum expectations for their grade level.
 Those learning needs can and will be supported within the program of their parent/guardian's choice (English program with Core French, French Immersion or Extended French).
 The most frequent and most effect supports will be delivered by the classroom teacher in an inclusive classroom setting.

 The Ministry of Education policy document entitled Including Students with Special Education Needs in French As A Second Language Programs, 2015 states that “The foundational belief that all students can learn applies to students across all subjects and program areas.” (page 3).

 Including Students with Special Education Needs in French As A Second Language Programs

-Fact Sheet - Special Education & Inclusion in FSL Programs
+Fact Sheet - Special Education & Inclusion in French Programs